 Jesus reminds us, “I am the light of the world.
-Whoever follows me will never walk in darkness but will have the light of life” (John 8:12b, NIV).
+Whoever follows me will never walk in darkness, but will have the light of life” (John 8:12b, NIV).
 He also assures us in our key verse that darkness cannot win against light, “The light shines in the darkness, and the darkness has not overcome it” (John 1:5).

-That won’t be so dark with a little light cast upon it.
+A dark place that won’t be so dark with a little light cast upon it.

 TRUTH FOR TODAY:

 Matthew 5:14-16, “You are the light of the world — like a city on a hilltop that cannot be hidden.
 No one lights a lamp and then puts it under a basket.
 Instead, a lamp is placed on a stand, where it gives light to everyone in the house.
 In the same way, let your good deeds shine out for all to see, so that everyone will praise your heavenly Father.”
 (NLT)

 James 1:17, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”
 (NIV)